SvyatoslavGabuda/Events_Around_You_Frontend/README.md

 ### Stripe API

 The Stripe API is used for payment processing in this project.
 Stripe provides a secure and reliable platform for handling payments.
-Follow these steps to integrate the Stripe API into your project:
+Follow these steps to integrate the Stripe API into this project:

 1. Create an account on the Stripe website by visiting stripe.com and signing up.
 This will provide you with access to the Stripe dashboard and essential features.
 2. Once you have created your Stripe account, you need to obtain API keys.
 These keys serve as the authentication mechanism for your application to communicate securely with the Stripe API.